demisto/content/.github/pull_request_template.md

 ## Required version of Demisto
 x.x.x

+## Does it break backward compatibility?
+   - Yes
+       - Further details:
+   - No

 ## Must have
 - [ ] Tests
 - [ ] Documentation (with link to it)